Ticuna language: Vowels

 Vowels qualities are /a e i ɨ u o/.
 Vowels may be nasalized and/or show creaky voice, under which tones are lowered.
 There are diphthongs /ai̯/ and /au̯/ that carry a single tone, contrasting with vowel sequences /ai/ and /au/ that carry two tones.

+The six vowels may be nasal or laryngealized.
+The sixth vowel is spelled ü.

 Tones

+Ticuna is an unusually tonal language for South America, with over 10 mostly contour tones.
 Ticuna has one of the largest tone inventories in the world with 8–12 phonemic tones depending on the dialect.
+Tones are only indicated orthographically, with diacritics, when confusion is likely.